MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/datetime-addfunction.md

 ## Returns

-A date after a certain time/date interval has been added.
+A date after or before a certain time/date interval has been added or subtracted.

 ## Examples